-Seipp’s direct descendant has brought back the Conrad Seipp Brewing Company and in collaboration with Metropolitan Brewing is recrafting Seipp’s historic brands which include Seipp’s Extra Pale (a pre-prohibition pilsner) and Seipp’s Columbia (a dark lager first introduced at the Columbian Exposition of 1893).
+Seipp’s great-great-great granddaughter has brought back the Conrad Seipp Brewing Company and in collaboration with Metropolitan Brewing is recrafting Seipp’s historic brands which include Seipp’s Extra Pale (a pre-prohibition pilsner) and Seipp’s Columbia (a dark lager first introduced at the Columbian Exposition of 1893).
 Seipp’s beer is about connecting with the past while enjoying the present.

 Frequently Asked Questions

 In German “e” before “i” results in a long “i” sound.
 This might help—Seipp rhymes with words like hype and type.
 To make it even easier just memorize this—believe the hype, Seipp is your type.

 What types of beer did Seipp make?